 When you think about it, there is not much is important to your safety driving a car as the tires on the vehicle you drive.
 Following a few tire safety tips can prevent an unnecessary breakdown because of tire failure.

-Taking the time to check your tires on an ongoing basis will not only help you save money by getting better gas mileage, but will also reduce the risk of a tire failure.
+Taking the time to check your tires on an ongoing basis will not only help you save money by getting better gas mileage but will also reduce the risk of tire failure.

 - Looking for uneven wear patterns and any problems with the tread or foreign objects should be on the list.

-- Simply making sure your tire valves have screw on caps can help prevent and air leakage.
+- Simply making sure your tire valves have a screw on cap can help prevent and air leakage.